This story contains minor spoilers for The Bold Type Season 4 finale.

 We’re in the middle of two pandemics and a racial reckoning on the media industry.
 Black employees who used to take this shit silently are now loudly calling out the inequalities in their workplaces.
 Dee is just the latest to refuse to put up with an unfair work environment.
 “It took two seasons to get a single BIPOC in the writers' room,” she wrote in her post, also noting it took three seasons for the show to hire someone who could do Black hair, another experience all-too-common for Black women in Hollywood.
 “And even then the responsibility to speak for the entire Black experience cannot and should not fall on one person.”
 Just as Dee taking on the risk of speaking out against her employer is also a responsibility she shouldn’t have to bear.

 Sure, Dee’s Kat is one of the show’s leads and she is a fully formed Black queer character with her own storylines and depth, but the lack of diversity in the writers’ room has impacted her portrayal on screen.
 The Bold Type has never really known what to do with Kat.
 They’ve never delved into why Kat doesn’t have any Black female friends and how not having that support would affect her.
-The episode about her blackness in season 2 was rushed and superficial.
+The episode about her blackness in Season 2 was rushed and superficial.
 There has been barely any mention of her Black identity since.
 She’s also a light-skinned Black woman with rich parents (she was living in their loft until this season) but her privileges have also been overlooked.
 “Kat is privileged, but she’s too busy being “woke” to explore this in a real way,” Zeba Blay wrote for The Huffington Post.
 “The same can be said for The Bold Type as a whole.”

 Kat’s character devolution is even more insidious when you look at what her white counterparts Jane and Sutton (played by Katie Stevens and Meghann Fahy) have been up to this season.
 The series handled Jane’s double mastectomy recovery with care and sensitivity.
-Through Sutton and Richard’s unraveling relationship, they’ve depicted a very raw and real deconstruction of a marriage.
+Through Sutton and Richard’s unravelling relationship, they’ve depicted a very raw and real deconstruction of a marriage.
 Sutton and Jane get to mess up, but in ways that are true to them.
 They don’t have to sacrifice their beliefs for a hookup.

 This is why representation behind the scenes matters.

 On the one hand, it has been so frustrating to watch this season, on the other hand, none of this should be surprising.
 Glossing over big issues is what The Bold Type does.
 Silencing Black voices is what Hollywood does.
 Watching The Bold Type is an exercise in turning off your brain and letting the glitzy fantasy world of three women going on implausible misadventures in outfits they’d never be able to afford.
 The series has basically become sci-fi for people who actually work in women’s media — it’s unrealistic but addictive — but there is one part of it that is incredibly true to real life.
-It has built a brand on inclusive feminism by leaning on its Black employee for clout while refusing to practice what it’s preaching behind the camera.
-(The same could be said for Refinery29, which has been accused of the same treatment of its employees of color.)
+It has built a brand on inclusive feminism by leaning on its Black employee for clout while refusing to practise what it’s preaching behind the camera.
+(The same could be said for Refinery29, which has been accused of the same treatment of its employees of colour.)
 As Sesali Bowen wrote for Refinery29 in 2018, The Bold Type is “flexing its feminist muscles.
 Per usual; however, that feminist spirit is really cute, and really white.”
 Now we know why.

 To borrow from Dee, “I’m critical because I care.”
 I do really love The Bold Type, but enduring this season, and watching Dee put her livelihood on the line to speak up for marginalized voices, has been deeply upsetting.
 Dee says she asked herself, “What would Kat do?”
 Well, Kat would never blindly defend a Kardashian, but she would call out her employers to do better.
 In response to Dee’s post, the producers of The Bold Type said in a statement to THR, “Our goal on The Bold Type is and has always been to tell entertaining, authentic stories that are representative of the world that Kat, Jane and Sutton live in — we can only do that if we listen.”
 Vulture is reporting that the show made a last-minute change to last night’s finale so that Kat — spoiler — breaks up with Ava.